DigitalGoldRush/FinTech_BootCamp_UC-Berkeley/README.md

 ## [Tabulate Usage](https://pypi.org/project/tabulate/)

-### Use tabulate to print small tables without just one function call.
+### Use tabulate to print small tables with just one function call.
 The formating is guided by the data itself.
 ```python
 >>> from tabulate import tabulate